-ResNet provides each resident of University Residence Halls and University Apartments with a 100/1000Mbps Fast Ethernet network connection in their room or apartment which allows you to connect to the campus network and Internet.
-Access to network resources is governed by an Reasonable Use Policy, and use of a connection indicates your acceptance of these conditions.
+Residents living in University Residence Halls can take advantage of the UW-Madison wireless network service called UWNet.
+Users need to select the network on their device and open a web browser which will redirect to the login page.
+Access to network resources is governed by an Responsible Use Policy, and use of a connection indicates your acceptance of these conditions.

 Connect a Category5 or Category6 data cable to the network port on your computer and to the data jack in your room.
 The data jack will be either red or orange in color.
 If you need a data cable they are available for purchase at any Housing Dining Services convenience store, University Apartments Community Center, or DoIT Tech Store